tgvaughan/feast/README.md

 The `changeTimes` input specifies the times of the transitions between models, and thus must have one less element than the number of constituent models.

+Setting the boolean `makeContinuous` input to "true" (by default it is "false") will cause all component populations besides the most recent (i.e. first) to be scaled so that the resulting compound population function is continuous.
+While this is useless for compound population functions composed solely of constant components (as it will result in a single constant population function), this is useful for creating piecewise-exponential functions or mixtures between exponential and constant components.

-The file `piecewiseCoalescent.xml` illustrates how this can be used in a simple coalescent analysis.
+The file `piecewiseCoalescent.xml` illustrates how this class can be used in a simple coalescent analysis.

 Log File Post-processing